TTK4145-2022-students/project-group-78/report.md

 ## Case studies of important descicions

 ### Ordering of events
-As the ordering of events matters, we need a mecansim to determine which happens first of two events.
+As the ordering of events matters, we need a mechansim to determine which happens first of two events.
 One way of doing this is assigning a sequence number to events, another is timestamping.

 Using sequence numbers one have to deal with two events being assigned the same sequence numbers.
 One also gets a problem if nodes are disconnected from the network.
 Two events can be timestamped in the same nanosecond, although this is very unlikely.
 If this were to happen, it would resolve itself during subsequent (re)transmissions.
 Therefore, the timestamp way was chosen.
 However, using timestaps also requires syncronized clocks, see "considerations regarding timestamps" above.